ajhenley/gitbook/developing_an_algorithm.md

 # Developing an Algorithm

 <h3><strong>Defining the Problem </strong></h3>

+IF THE ALGORITHM IS NOT CORRECT, THE PROGRAM NEVER WILL BE

 <p>To help with the initial analysis, the problem should be divided into three separate components:</p>
 <p>&nbsp;</p>
 <ol>